Papanui: Parks

 There are numerous reserves and parks within the suburban boundaries, the two most notable of these are as follow:

 The Papanui Domain sited on Sawyers Arms Road where the Papanui Bush was clear felled in the 1850s.
 It is predominantly used for rugby league and softball, with the rugby league clubrooms adjoining on the southern boundary.
 In the early days it was also used for cycle racing.

 St James Park, most likely named after its road frontage, is predominantly used for croquet, cricket and soccer.
-It is probably one of the most beautiful parks in the city with tree lined walkways and gardens.
-The park in the heart of Papanui is probably the best location to see overwintering monarch butterflies.
-On a warm sunny late autumn or early winter's day head to the children's play ground and look into the largely leafless old trees.
-There you will see monarchs clustering together often holding on to the remaining leaves for support.
-It ís a great spot for a picnic beneath the trees with monarchs fluttering in the air above.
+With its lush tree lined walkways and gardens, it alongside other parks in Christchurch serve as the over-wintering location for monarch butterflies usually starting late autumn to early winter.

 Landmarks

 In the 1920s the residents wanted a fitting memorial to the fallen soldiers of World War I. Duly the Memorial Hall and Library (pictured above) was built and opened in the heart of Papanui 1923.
 This building served as the Town Hall, library and picture theatre for over 50 years, until it was demolished in the late 1970s with the land reverting to a reserve.
 In 1997 the Returned Services Association prevailed upon the council to redevelop the site as a war memorial reserve and to include the names of the fallen soldiers from World War II.